-A provision is an amount set aside from a company’s profits for an expected liability or for the decreasing value of an asset, though the specific amount might be unknown
+An amount set aside from a company’s profits for an expected liability or for the decreasing value of an asset, though the specific amount might be unknown

 Costs that belong to a certain year can become misleading if accounted for in previous or future accounting years, depending on the circumstances.

 A provision is not, in fact, a form of savings, though it may appear so at first glance.
 In accounting, provisions are recognised on the balance sheet and are also expensed on the income statement.
 The resulting impact of a provision is a reduction in a company's equity.